When the power grid goes down, the last thing you want is to wait in line with the unprepared folks at the gas station.

 Plus, your car isn’t the only thing you have to worry about when you run out of gas.
 What if you need to use a generator or other gas-powered equipment?

 It’s no secret that gasoline is a hazardous liquid.
-If not stored safely, it can burn your house down in minutes.
-To prevent your home from turning into ashes, here are a few tips on how to store gasoline properly:
+If not stored properly, it can burn your house down in minutes.
+To stop your home from turning into ashes, here are a few tips on how to store gasoline safely:

 Keep in Approved Safety Containers

 The only appropriate way to store gasoline is in an approved fuel can or tank.
-Fire codes typically restrict gas storage to no more than 25 gallons, so store gas in containers of 5 gallons or less.
-Just remember to leave some room to allow for expansion and always keep containers tightly closed.
+Fire codes typically restrict gas storage to no more than 25 gallons, so keep gas in containers of 5 gallons or less.
+Just leave some room to allow for expansion and close every container tightly.

 Store at Room Temperature

-Gasoline is highly flammable, so you must keep it away from potential heat sources.
-The sun, a water heater, a space heater, or a furnace are a few examples.
+Gasoline is highly flammable, so keep it away from potential heat sources, like:

 Check with Your Local Authorities

-Before you decide to go all out storing fuel at home, don’t forget to check with your local and state governments for standards and regulations on gasoline storage.
+Before you go all out and buy every gasoline can in your area, don’t forget to check with your local and state governments for standards and regulations on gasoline storage.

-Other containers like anti-freeze jugs and glass containers are also not compatible with gasoline because they’re not strong enough to withstand the pressures of expansion and contraction caused by temperature changes.
+Other containers like anti-freeze jugs and glass containers aren’t suitable for gasoline, either.
+They’re not strong enough to withstand the pressures of expansion and contraction caused by temperature changes.

-To store gasoline safely, it’s a must that you place it in the proper containers.
-Here are the different types of gas containers that you should look into:
+Here are the different types of gasoline containers you should look into:

 When looking for approved gas containers, you’ll learn that a jerry can is the most common option.
-This fuel can is, in fact, a popular liquid container in the armies and the household.
+This gasoline can is, in fact, popular in the army and in regular households.

-It’s made of pressed steel or plastic and is usually differentiated into four colors depending on the contents.
+Jerry cans are made of pressed steel or plastic and are usually separated into four colors depending on the contents.
 The following colors and their uses are:

 - Red for petrol or any flammable liquid